+Small business entities may qualify for a range of tax concessions.
 You are eligible to be a small business entity for an income year if:

-- vou carry on a business in that year, and - you have an aggregated turnover of less than \$10 million.
+- you carry on a business in that year, and - you have an aggregated turnover of less than \$10 million.

-Similarly to the previous grouping rules that existed under the former simplified tax system, the new aggregation rules use the concepts of 'connected with' (which is based on control) and 'affiliates' to determine whether the turnover of any related businesses need to be included in the aggregated turnover of your business.
+The aggregation rules use the concepts of 'connected with' (which is based on control) and 'affiliates' to determine whether the turnover of any related business needs to be included in the aggregated turnover of your business.